Rockville 2040 - Meeting Results and Materials

 At that meeting, we asked participants to review two key components of the existing 2002 Comprehensive Master Plan – the Vision statement and the Underlying Principles.
 Participants worked in tables and suggested which components they would keep the same, and which they would change.

 We would welcome your input, as well.
 Please review the existing Vision and Principles, and provide your comments.
-Your input will be reviewed by the Planning Commission as they develop an updated Master Plan.
+Your input will be reviewed by the Planning Commission as they develop an updated Comprehensive Plan.

-Master Plan Vision Statement
+Comprehensive Plan Vision Statement

 Give us your thoughts on the current vision statement of the 2002 Comprehensive Master Plan.
 Do you believe this 2002 vision is still relevant?
 If not, why not?

-Master Plan Principles
+Comprehensive Plan Principles

 Give us your thoughts on the current guiding principles from the 2002 Comprehensive Master Plan.
 Would you delete or change any of them?
 Would you add something new?